Introduction to Stochastic Variational Inference and Bayesian Neural Networks¶

 # time for a coffee pause? :)

-The training workflow for BNN
+The training workflow for BNNs is that

 Usually we fix the means to the pretrained weights and only learn the variances.